-Mint is a lovable fruit for several reasons.
+Mint is a lovable herb for several reasons.
 First of all, it is a fragrant herb that will release an extremely pleasant scent in any room you keep in.
-Second it low maintenance and it grows easily and fast.
-Most of all, what makes mint an extremely popular is its remarkable flavor.
+Second, it is low maintenance and it grows easily and fast.
+Most of all, what makes mint extremely popular is its remarkable flavor.
 You could add it to a variety of dishes.
 You could even use it to make ice cream.
 In this post, we will show you how to grow mint indoors to enjoy this exceptional herb.

 Growing mint indoors is easy.
 In fact, growing mint in pots is the best way to grow this herb as it requires neither much care nor much attention.
 Besides, you could choose either to grow mint in a container or in water.
 Either way, this herb will grow and thrive.